Henri Théophile Hildibrand

-Henri Théophile Hildibrand (19 June 1824, Paris - 13 August 1897, Pacy-sur-Eure) was a French wood-engraver; primarily for the firms of Hetzel and Hachette.
+Henri Théophile Hildibrand (19 June 1824, Paris – 13 August 1897, Pacy-sur-Eure) was a French wood-engraver; primarily for the firms of Hetzel and Hachette.

 Life and work

-He studied engraving at the "Atelier ABL", founded in 1832 by Jean Best (1808–1879), Isidore Leloir (born c.1803) and the British wood-engraver, John Andrew, to create vignettes for Le Magasin pittoresque.
+He studied engraving at the "Atelier ABL", founded in 1832 by British wood-engraver John Andrew, Jean Best (1808–1879), and Isidore Leloir (born c.1803) to create vignettes for Le Magasin pittoresque.

 In the early part of his career, he was an associate of François Pannemaker.
 At that time, he became one of the best known translators of the works of Gustave Doré and a master of colored engraving.

-In 1845, he was one of a group of engravers that composed over 200 illustrations for "Mysteries of the Inquisition, and other secret societies of Spain" by "Victor De Féréal" (a pseudonym).
+In 1845, he was one of a group of printmakers that composed over 200 illustrations for Mysteries of the Inquisition, and other secret societies of Spain by "Victor De Féréal" (a pseudonym).
 Published by Boizard, it became a great success and a bit of a scandal.